-The sessions were themed as follows (click on the session to read the transcript), and expert witnesses were called to each one to help inform the inquiry panel:
+The sessions were themed as follows, and expert witnesses were called to each one to help inform the inquiry panel:

 Following the sessions, the co-chairs established 12 recommendations as to how support for families of missing people could be improved.
 These formed the basis of the Inquiry’s report, which was handed to 10 Downing Street for the Coalition Government’s consideration.

 In July 2011, former Home Office Minister James Brokenshire MP accepted the Inquiry’s overarching recommendation to establish a policy framework across the Government on missing persons:

 “I welcome the timely APPG Inquiry into this important issue and fully endorse the principles behind the Committee’s recommendations.
 Protecting vulnerable missing people and providing effective support for families is a critical issue for Government and I strongly agree with the need for a clear vision in this area.
 That is why I am today accepting the Inquiry’s overarching recommendation that Government should set out a cross-government outcomes policy framework for missing persons by developing a missing persons strategy to take forward this work.
 The strategy will be developed over the summer and be published in the Autumn.”

 The first Cross Government Strategy on Missing Children and Adults was published in December 2011 and can be found here.